Oumaymabamoh/BreastCancerPrediction/README.md

 The project is organized following the CRISP-DM methodology.
 Key folders include:
 - `data`: Contains the dataset (`data.csv`) and any additional data-related files.
 - `src`: Consists of source code, for data exploration, modeling, and analysis.
+- data_exploration: Contains scripts or notebooks dedicated to exploring and understanding the dataset.
+Visualizations, statistical analyses, and any preprocessing steps are conducted here.
+-modeling: This section encompasses the code for building, training, and evaluating machine learning models.
+It includes the development of the interpretable breast cancer prediction model, hyperparameter tuning, and cross-validation.
+-analysis: Holds scripts or notebooks focused on in-depth analysis of model results, feature importance, and error analysis.
+This phase is crucial for extracting meaningful insights from the developed model.
+- `README.md`:The README file serves as the project's central documentation hub.
+It provides an overview of the project, instructions on setting up the environment, running the code.
+- `requirements.txt`:  This file enumerates the project's dependencies and required packages.
+It ensures a consistent environment across different systems and facilitates easy setup by running pip install -r requirements.txt.

 ## Data
 The dataset (`data.csv`) comprises various features related to cell nuclei characteristics.
 Explore the dataset to understand the input variables and target labels.